- The average cost of car insurance in Alaska is $1,676 a year or $140 per month, based on our data analysis.

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below, you will find the rates for car insurance in Alaska for different coverage levels.
+Below are the Alaska car insurance costs for three different coverage levels.

 State minimum car insurance in Alaska

-In Alaska, minimum car insurance requirements include $50,000 of bodily injury liability per person, $100,000 of bodily injury liability per accident and $25,000 of property damage liability.
+Alaska’s car insurance laws require a minimum coverage of $50,000 in bodily injury liability per person, $100,000 in bodily injury liability per accident and $25,000 in property damage liability.

 The state minimum car insurance cost in Alaska is $398 a year.
 However, this basic coverage only offers limited protection.
 Alaska drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.

-Drivers in Alaska must be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Alaska must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in Alaska